 Dr. Howard Steinman joined U.S. Dermatology Partners in 2018 and sees patients in Sherman, Grapevine, Carrollton and Plano, Texas.
 He specializes in treating skin cancer and has performed over 15,000 Mohs surgery cases in his career.

 “It is rewarding to guide patients and their families through the often-frightening process of skin cancer surgery in a reassuring and caring manner,” says Dr. Steinman.
 “As a cancer survivor, I know how important it is for every patient to have an informed, safe and comfortable surgical experience.”

-Dr. Steinman earned his Doctor of Medicine from Washington University School of Medicine in St. Louis, Missouri.
-He completed his dermatology residency at the University of California at San Diego and at St. John’s Hospital for Diseases of the Skin in London, U.K. He completed his Mohs surgery and dermatological surgery fellowship at the University of Illinois at Chicago.
-After practicing in San Diego for over 25 years, he was Director of Mohs Surgery and Dermatologic Surgery at Scott & White Clinic in Temple, Texas.
-Most recently, he practiced Mohs surgery in Irving, Texas.
+Dr. Steinman graduated magna cum laude from Pomona College in Claremont, California and earned his medical degree from Washington University in St. Louis, Missouri.
+He performed his dermatology residency at the University of California at San Diego and as the Overseas Registrar at St. John’s Hospital for Diseases of the Skin in London, U.K. He then completed a one-year fellowship in Mohs surgery and dermatological surgery at the University of Illinois at Chicago.

-Dr. Steinman enjoys travel, reading science and history, and spending time with his wife and family, including his first grandchild.
+Dr. Steinman enjoys travel, playing the clarinet, reading science and history, and spending time with his wife and family, including his two granddaughters.